F.I.R.S.T. (Forensic. Investigation. Research. Services. Training.)

 Dr. Dirkmaat has completed two major grant projects for the design of national scene processing protocols for mass disasters and fatal fire scenes for the National Institute of Justice (NIJ), US Department of Justice.

-Mr. Hochrein is a retired FBI Special Agent who has over 29 years of experience in criminal investigations including crime scene management and processing.
-Certified as a police instructor in various topics related to the collection of evidence and management of complex crime scenes.
-Conducted training for local, state, and federal law enforcement as well as medico-legal practitioners and academic audiences ranging from high school to graduate school.
-As adjunct FBI faculty under the United States Department of State’s Anti-Terrorism Assistance Program, provided training for international police agencies in Eastern Europe, the Middle East, Southeast Asia and Africa.
-Deployed to sites of judicial interest in Afghanistan and Guantanamo Bay, Cuba in order to forensically document facilities.
-Within the United States, deployed to assist in the collection of evidence from major scenes to include the shooting and arrest scene for Boston Marathon Bombing suspect Dzhokhar Tsarnaev in 2013, the 2007 collapse of the I-35 Bridge in Minneapolis Minnesota, the 2001 attack on the World Trade Center in New York City, the 2000 aircraft crash resulting in the deaths of Missouri Governor Mel Carnahan, his brother, and an aide, and the 1995 Oklahoma City bombing of the Murrah Federal Building.
-Certified in Federal and State courts as an expert in forensic archaeology and crime scene mapping.
+As a certified police instructor in various topics related to the collection of evidence and management of complex crime scenes, Mike developed and conducted training for local, state, and federal law enforcement as well as medico-legal practitioners and academic audiences ranging from high school to graduate school.
+He is currently an adjunct professor at La Roche College’s Department of Justice, Law and Security, near Pittsburgh, Pennsylvania.
+There, he teaches classes and develops training environments in crime scene investigation and criminalistics.
+As adjunct F.B.I. faculty under the United States Department of State’s Anti-terrorism Assistance Program, he provided training for international police agencies in Eastern Europe, the Middle East, Southeast Asia and Africa.
+As an FBI-ERT team member, Mike was also deployed to sites of judicial interest in Afghanistan and Guantanamo Bay, Cuba.
+Within the United States, former Agent Hochrein was deployed to assist in the collection of evidence from major scenes to include the shooting and arrest scene for Boston Marathon Bombing suspect Dzhokhar Tsarnaev in 2013, the 2007 collapse of the I-35 Bridge in Minneapolis Minnesota, the 2001 attack on the World Trade Center in New York City, the 2000 aircraft crash resulting in the deaths of Missouri Governor Mel Carnahan, his brother, and an aide, and the 1995 Oklahoma City bombing of the Murrah Federal Building.
+He is certified in Federal and State courts as an expert in forensic archaeology and crime scene mapping.